 (7) The tail radar from the WP-3D is used to estimate the precipitation field.
 What range from the radar was accepted, what choices are made about what part of the field is attenuated?
 This discussion might be better in part II.
 Should at least mention what Reasor et al. (2009) did because it is so important.

 The Doppler analysis is from Reasor et al. (2009).
 They used the same domain and did not correct for attenuation.
 Note, the center of action is the eyewall at ~ 30 km radius from the radar on average.
 There will be attenuation here, but it will not be as bad as near the domain boundaries.
+Note that for some passes, two aircraft were used to construct the radar analysis which will help reduce attenuation effects.
 We added some discussion in the manuscript about this issue: “The TA radar reflectivity field used in this study has not been corrected for attenuation.
-We focus our attention mostly on the inner portion of the domain (the eyewall, which is ~ 30 km from the radar on average) to minimize these effects.”
+We focus our attention mostly on the inner portion of the domain (the eyewall, which is ~ 30 km from the radar on average) to minimize these effects.
+Note, for many passes, two aircraft were used to construct the radar analysis which will help reduce attenuation effects (see table 1 in Reasor et al.2009).”
 We hope to apply the latent heat algorithm to attenuation corrected fields in a future study.

 (8) Large uncertainty in the heating due to weak updrafts (156%) coupled with the observation that the majority of the upward mass flux is in the weak updrafts suggests that getting the weak updrafts right is very important.
 This uncertainty gets glossed over in the conclusions.
 Recommend that you discuss this more near the end of page 31.
 It seems that you are suggesting that if one gets the 5 m/s updrafts right then the latent heat estimate will be ok.